thomashefele/ExVivoOrganDataCapture/README.md

 # DTK Data Collection Project
 Contributors: Alborz Feizi, Thomas Hefele, Kat Nurminsky

-A software for extracting, transforming, and loading (ETL) real time data on biomarkers during kidney perfusions.
+A software for extracting, transforming, and loading (ETL) real time data on biomarkers during kidney perfusions, this can be utilized in the creation of digital twins for health care.

 Instructions and GUI:

+- TBD

 Establishing Database Connection:
 - Set up an Azure SQL database for your experiment (if one is not already set up):